bhartiy/learnsellacious/pages/04.store/02.store-setup/docs.md

 <br>d) You can upload the logo from here.
 <br>e) Click on the save button to save the logo.
 ![](save_logo.jpg)
-11. For **creating plugin**, Go to the appstore https://www.sellacious.com/apps-and-integrations to add plugins and modules for your shop.
+11. For **Creating plugin**, Go to the appstore https://www.sellacious.com/apps-and-integrations to add plugins and modules for your shop.